decentespresso/de1app/documentation/decent_user_interface.md

 >A list with the pages where the item will be shown.
 The pages must have been declared previously using  **dui page add**.
 Note that adding an item to several pages does not duplicate the item.
 Only one instance of each visual item will be created, and that instance will be shown or hidden as relevant for the current visible page.

+<a name="dui_coordinates"></a>

 **{coords}**

->Normally the **x** and **y** coordinates where the item must be placed, in a 2560x1600 pixels space that will be mapped to the actual resolution in use.
+>The **x** and **y** coordinates where the item must be placed.
 Some items like canvas lines or rectangles may take additional coordinates.
+>The coordinates can be given in two ways:

+>1.
+If their value is zero or greater or equal to 1, they are interpreted as relative locations with respect to the page top-left coordinate in a 2650x1600 pixels space, and are mapped internally to the actual resolution in use.
+In standard pages that occupy the full screen, the top-left coordinate is always {0 0}, but dialog pages are smaller than the screen and can be positioned anywhere, so the coordinates in that case are relative to the dialog top-left position.

+>2.
+If their value is greater than 0 and smaller than 1, they are interpreted as percentages of the available width or height, that is the width or height of the page they are placed in.

 >Note that canvas items and widgets must be placed in fixed locations, unlike other geometry managers like [grid](https://www.tcl.tk/man/tcl8.6/TkCmd/grid.htm).
 While this works great in most DE1 app pages, it's not ideal under some circunstances.
 Most notable is when using text-based data input, as the dimensions of entries or listboxes widgets are defined in number of characters (which are font-dependent) and not in pixels, and other widgets must be placed on their right or bottom sides.
 A few workarounds for these cases are:
 >1.
 Use pixel instead of character dimensions, using the **-canvas_width** and **-canvas_height** options instead of the **-width** and **-height** options of widgets like entries and listboxes.
 >2.
 Reposition items relative to others dynamically, using procs such as the (non exported) **::dui::item::relocate_text_wrt** or **::dui::item::set_yscrollbar_dim**.
 Because the actual dimensions of items are not accessible until the page is painted for the first time, these must be called on the page **show** command or **show** event action.